huggingface/blog/optimizing-bark.md

 In other words, it's equal to \\(\frac{elapsedTime}{nbLoops}\\).

-**A lower latency is prefered.**
+**A lower latency is preferred.**

 ### Maximum memory footprint

 It measures the maximum memory used during a single call to the generation method.

-**A lower footprint is prefered.**
+**A lower footprint is preferred.**

 ### Throughput

 It measures the number of samples generated per second.
-This time, batch size is taken into account.
+This time, the batch size is taken into account.

 In other words, it's equal to \\(\frac{nbLoops*batchSize}{elapsedTime}\\).

-**A higher throughput is prefered.**
+**A higher throughput is preferred.**

 ## No batching